rwth-afu/raspager-proxy/README.md

 This project uses maven to build.
 You can either build it with a maven-capable IDE or from the command line via `mvn package` if you have maven installed.

 This will create two jar files: _raspager-proxy-version.jar_ and _raspager-proxy-version-jar-with-dependencies.jar_.
-The first file just contains the program code and all dependencies must be present in the classpath when starting.
-The second file contains all required dependencies and it can be used for starting the service right away.
+The first file contains just the program and all dependencies must be present in the classpath when starting.
+The second file also contains all required dependencies and it can be used for starting the service right away.

 ## Configuration and running the service